StackExchange/StackExchange.Redis/Docs/Timeouts.md

 How to configure this setting:

- - In ASP.NET, use the ["minIoThreads" configuration setting](https://msdn.microsoft.com/en-us/library/vstudio/7w2sway1(v=vs.100).aspx) under the `<processModel>` configuration element in machine.config.
-If you are running inside of Azure WebSites, this setting is not exposed through the configuration options.
-You should be able to set this programmatically (see below) from your Application_Start method in global.asax.cs.
+ - In ASP.NET, use the ["minIoThreads" configuration setting](https://msdn.microsoft.com/en-us/library/vstudio/7w2sway1(v=vs.100).aspx) under the `<processModel>` configuration element in `machine.config`.
+You could set your server's `machine.config` to allow this overridable per apppool via the method indicated [here](https://stackoverflow.com/questions/1939230/asp-net-processmodel-configuration-optimization#comment2882249_1939245) and set this per Web.Config.
+Alternativly you can be able to set this programmatically (see below) from your Application_Start method in `Global.asax.cs`.

 > **Important Note:** the value specified in this configuration element is a *per-core* setting.
 For example, if you have a 4 core machine and want your minIOThreads setting to be 200 at runtime, you would use `<processModel minIoThreads="50"/>`.